arcanemachine/traefik-generic/README.md

 In 'prod' mode, the dashboard is secured with the default username `admin` and a randomly-generated password.

 - In order to access the dashboard, you will need to change the password (or disable authentication entirely... which you shouldn't do).

-  - To change the password, you will need to [generate a new password hash](#set-custom-authentication-credentials)
+  - The password is hashed.
+To change the default password, you will need to [generate a new password hash](#set-custom-authentication-credentials).

 #### Set Custom Authentication Credentials